-Fig. Connect a 3" (75 mm) flexible hose to the drain outlet of the machine.
+- Fig. Connect a 3" (75 mm) flexible hose to the drain - (17) outlet of the machine.

 The drain hose must not have any sharp bends and must slope from the machine to assure proper drainage.
-The outlet must open freely to the main drains.
+The outlet must open freely to the main drains or a 6-inch minimum PVC drain line.